 Happily married?
-The number of Americans who describe their marriage as "very happy" dropped by almost 10 percent over the past 33 years.
+The number of Americans who describe their marriage as "very happy" dropped by almost 10 percent over

+Help!
 The number of therapists in the American Association for Marriage and Family Therapy (AAMFT) jumped

 What Marge Simpson could have told you but scientists went ahead and proved anyway:

 The further down the totem pole a man is at his job, the less likely he is to help out around the house.